abel-bernabeu/facecompressor/README.md

 - Install opencv and jupyter packages on Ubuntu (or the equivalent for your preferred OS):

-`sudo apt-get install python-opencv jupyter`
+`sudo apt-get install python-opencv`

 - Install the needed python packages:

-`pip3 install psutil scikit-image opencv-python pytest torchvision pandas tqdm`
+`pip3 install psutil scikit-image opencv-python pytest torchvision pandas tqdm torch jupyter`

 - Double check you have CUDA support by checking the following command line prints "True" rather than "False":